Torwali people: Geographic distribution

-The Torwalis inhabit the Swat River valley between Laikot (a little south of Kalam) down to and including the village of Bahrein (60 km north of Mingora).
+The Torwalis inhabit the Swat Valley between Laikot (a little south of Kalam) down to and including the village of Bahrain (60 km north of Mingora).
+They also inhabit the Chail Valley, a tributary of the main Swat Valley.
+The two valleys join at Madyan, 8 km below Bahrain.

 The Torwalis live in compact villages of up to 600 houses, mainly on the west bank of the Swat River.
 Fredrik Barth estimated that they constituted about 2000 households in all in 1956.
 All the Torwalis he met were bilingual, speaking Pashto and Torwali.

 History

+Ruins of the fort of Raja Gira, traditionally believed to be the last Hindu ruler of Swat.

 The Torwali people are believed to be among the earliest natives to the region of Swat.
-The Torwali language is the closest modern Indo-Aryan language still spoken today to Niya, a dialect of Gāndhārī, a Middle Indo-Aryan language spoken in the ancient region of Gandhara.
+The Torwali language is the closest modern Indo-Aryan language still spoken today to Niya, a dialect of Gandhārī, a Middle Indo-Aryan language spoken in the ancient region of Gandhara.
 The Torwalis were native to a more extensive area, such as towards Buner, from where they were expelled into mountainous tracts by successive aggressive migration by Pashtuns.
 They are referred to by Pashtuns as "Kohistanis", which was the name given by them to "All other Muhammadans of Indian descent in the Hindu Kush valleys".

+In the 11th century, according to the local traditions, the Hindu king Raja Gira and his subjects were attacked by Mahmud of Ghazni during one of his campaigns.
 By the 17th century, in the aftermath of Yusufzai Pashtun invasions in the region, most of the Torwalis had converted from Hinduism and Buddhism to Islam; however, elements of traditional culture were still heavily practised.